When you get more work, but not more money - do this

 If you get sulky and don't stand up for yourself, you lose.

 Their reaction will determine your next move.

-If it's a culture of dysfunction you'll know pretty quick.
+If it's a culture of dysfunction, you'll know pretty quickly.

 Don't wait for someone to take you to lunch and tell you.

 Trust your instincts about whether or not this is good and right for you.

 Going into a never-ending wait-and-see mode is not the move you want to make here.